bitspittle/lively/README.md

 later, but at the moment, I'm worried about the discoverability of this feature, so I'm triggering a "fail fast" path for now, ensuring users can make an intentional decision here.*

+For additional information about executors, see the "Custom executor demo" section at the end of this document.

 ## getSnapshot vs get

 `Live#get` represents the concept of querying a `Live`'s value over time.
 In earlier examples, we